casbloem/vue-luxon/readme.md

 You can find [all the shorthand's here](#filter-shorthands).

 #### localeLang
-`null` default value, will use the client's language.
+`null` default value, this will use the client's language.

+Or use a language tag to set a client location.

 Examples: